dotnet/docs/docs/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="implementing_the_wpf_page"></a>
 ## Implementing the WPF Page
  You can host and use the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] content without any knowledge of the actual implementation.
-If the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] content had been packaged in a separate [!INCLUDE[TLA2#tla_dll](../../../../includes/tla2sharptla-dll-md.md)], it could have been built in any [!INCLUDE[TLA#tla_clr](../../../../includes/tlasharptla-clr-md.md)] language.
+If the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] content had been packaged in a separate [!INCLUDE[TLA2#tla_dll](../../../../includes/tla2sharptla-dll-md.md)], it could have been built in any common language runtime (CLR) language.
 Following is a brief walkthrough of the [!INCLUDE[TLA#tla_cppcli](../../../../includes/tlasharptla-cppcli-md.md)] implementation that is used in the sample.
 This section contains the following subsections.

 <a name="autoNestedSectionsOUTLINE2"></a>
 - [Layout](#page_layout)